KasparEtter/ef1p/pages/email/email.md

 no [`Proof-Of-Work` header field](#challenges), no header field to [reference the previous message](#different-appearances) by its [hash](#cryptographic-hash-functions)
-(ideally using a [Merkle tree](#applications-of-cryptographic-hash-functions) for MIME multiparts so that attachments can be removed from a message without invalidating its hash), no header fields for the sender's contact details to replace [email signatures](https://en.wikipedia.org/wiki/Signature_block), no [content type](#content-type) to initiate and reply to surveys, etc.
+(ideally using a [Merkle tree](#applications-of-cryptographic-hash-functions) for MIME parts so that attachments can be removed from a message without invalidating its hash), no header fields for the sender's contact details to replace [email signatures](https://en.wikipedia.org/wiki/Signature_block), no [content type](#content-type) to initiate and reply to surveys, etc.

-Some features, like [message compression](#message-compression), exist in theory but not in practice.
+Some features, such as [message compression](#message-compression), exist in theory but not in practice.
 Other features, which originated in the alternative email system [X.400](https://en.wikipedia.org/wiki/X.400), were formally specified as IETF email header fields in order to increase compatibility between the two systems but were never recommended for general use.